varunhc/varunhc.github.io/_pages/about.md

         <h5 class="title"><img src="https://soroco.com/wp-content/uploads/2021/08/logo-icon.svg" width="56px" height="56px"><b>Soroco</b></h5>
         <h6 class="exper-card"><i>(November, 2020-August, 2023)</i></h6>
         <ul>
-          <li>Assumed end-to-end ownership of three Python and Go based microservices and developed their APIs that followed REST guidelines in Django and Flask frameworks with PostgreSQL backend.
+          <li>Assumed end-to-end ownership of Python, Java and Go based microservices and developed REST APIs in Django and Flask frameworks with PostgreSQL backend.
           </li>
-          <li>Developed continuous integration/continuous deployment (CI/CD) pipelines for automating testing, packaging, and deployments of Docker containers.
+          <li>Revamped the authorization and authentication framework in the existing software by creating wrappers to support the new flow in Python and Go.
           </li>
           <li>Worked with Kubernetes for horizontally scaling Podman and Docker containerized services.
           </li>